Zoliflodacin: History

-Compound PNU-386607, discovered in a high-throughput screen for compounds with antibiotic activity.
+Compound PNU-286607, discovered in a high-throughput screen for compounds with antibiotic activity.

 A high throughput screening campaign aimed at identifying compounds with whole cell antibacterial activity performed at Pharmacia & Upjohn identified compound PNU-286607, a progenitor of Zoliflodacin, as having the desired activity.
-Subsequent biological profiling of PNU-286607 showed that the compound inhibited DNA synthesis in susceptible bacteria, and analysis of mutants resistant to the compound's activity indicated that these compounds acted on DNA gyrase at a site distinct from that of the fluoroquinolone antibiotics.

 Subsequent research at AstraZeneca led to the discovery that the nitroaromatic in PNU-286607 could be replaced with a fused benzisoxazole ring, which allowed for an exploration of different groups at the 3-position of the heterocycle.
-This work was continued at Entasis Pharmaceuticals where extensive optimization resulted in the discovery of ETX0914, which was renamed Zolifodacin in the course of its clinical development.
+This work was continued at Entasis Pharmaceuticals where extensive optimization resulted in the discovery of ETX0914.